SnipDev1/snake-game/README.md

 # Description
-Hello, this is my small console-snake-game on python.
+Hello, this is my console snake game written in Python.
-I have created all basic's mechanics and input from keyboard.
+The game features all the basic mechanics and input from keyboard.
-I tried to create this game, with minimum using other libraries, so I think I’ve done it.
+I aimed to create this game with minimum usage of external libraries and I believe I have achieved this.
-Enjoyable playing!
+I hope you enjoy playing it!

 ## Key bindings:
 1) W - Move Up